 The genre really began to take off in this decade, to the point where bookstores would assign urban fantasy its own shelf.
 Some classic urban fantasy series were released in this decade also.

-Dead Witch Walking Kim Harrison
+Dead Witch Walking (2004) by Kim Harrison – The first book in The Hollows series.

 Urban Fantasy Books Of The 2010’s

 Despite a few blimps in the road, the urban fantasy genre continues to grow in strength and popularity in this decade.
 Whereas the 2000’s were dominated mostly by books with kickass female leads, this decade sees the return of the badass male lead, at least as far as self published UF is concerned – “Tough Guy Urban Fantasy”

 The Rook (2012) by Daniel O’Malley – The first book in The Checquy Files series.

 The City of Brass (2017) by S.A.
 Chakraborty – The first book in The Daevabad Trilogy.

 Trail of Lightning (2018) by Rebecca Roanhorse – The first book in The Sixth World series.

 The Bear and the Nightingale (2017) by Katherine Arden – The first book in the Winternight Trilogy.